Frequently Asked Questions Regarding Insurance Billing of Machine and Supplies

 What can I do if my mask is uncomfortable?

 Check to make your mask is not too tight, readjust your headgear.
 Give yourself 1-2 weeks to adjust to your new mask.
 If you are experiencing irritation at the bridge of your nose, Hydrocortisone 1% cream may help.
 This product is available over the counter without a prescription.
-If the mask discomfort persists, please contact the Patient Care Assistants at 708.364.9606 ext.
-7765 to inquire about our loaner mask program.
+If the mask discomfort persists, please contact the Technicians through your patient portal to inquire about our loaner mask program.

 Why am I sneezing and/or have a runny nose?